BUPT-ANT-1007/GCC/README.md

 ## util
 'util.py' contains a preprocessor function for the light field data set, graph modeling function, performance evaluation function.
 ## PS
+This section of code was tested on ubuntu20.04 and RTX 2080 ti.
 Please change the file path of the dataset in code.